For more ELYSIUM’S PASSAGE Blog Posts, go to

 From The Lord of the Rings, J.R.R.
 Tolkien (1892-1973)

 Weltschmerz is a loaded German term often found and elucidated in the works of Herman Hess, Heinrich Hein and several other literary luminaries exploring man’s pervasive condition.
-The word conveys a meaning of world weariness associated with anxiety, pain and existential despair.
+The word conveys a meaning of world-weariness associated with anxiety, pain and existential despair.

-A number of well-known philosophers such as Anthony Flew, Kai Nielsen, C.B Martin and Terrence Penelhum were part of the faculty at one time.
+Several well-known philosophers such as Anthony Flew, Kai Nielsen, C.B Martin and Terrence Penelhum were part of the faculty at one time.

-You will find the lyrics to Leonard Cohen’s copyrighted lines of Anthem on the web.
+You will find the lyrics to Leonard Cohen’s copyrighted lines of Anthem on the Web.

 An old Italian proverb

+Dark Night of the Soul is the title of a poem by Spanish mystic Saint John of the Cross (1542 1591).
 In reference to H.G.
-Wells’ science fiction novel, The Time Machine (1895) and the 1960 film version of the Eloi falling into sound induced trances that caused them to saunter into the dark tunnels of the brutish Morlocks to meet their fateful demise.
+Wells’ science fiction novel, The Time Machine (1895) and the 1960 film version of the Eloi falling into sound-induced trances that caused them to saunter into the dark tunnels of the brutish Morlocks to meet their fateful demise.